Adalab/bda-modulo-3-evaluacion-final-patriciamromero/notas.md

 It was decided to merge the two DataFrames using the "Loyalty Number" column because it is common to both and because we understand that it is also a unique identifier for each passenger.
 A new csv collecting the information of both was created.

 #2
+1 -
+Observing the bar plotcreated we can confirm that there is a clear pattern for both years.
+The books increased significantlly for months 5 to 8 (May to August, both included) there's also a peak in December and in March.
+2 - Initially we can confirm that there is a relation between both columns as more distance more points accumulated.